0xcert/docs/api/guides/issue-asset.md

   imprint: 'd747e6ffd1aa3f83efef2931e3cc22c653ea97a32c1ee7289e4966b6964ecdfb',
 };
 ```
 To create a new asset we need to generate its imprint.
-You can learn more about generating imprints in the [Certification guide]() chapter.
+You can learn more about generating imprints in the [Certification]() guide.
 As `assetLedgerId` we must provide the ID of our newly deployed asset ledger from guide [Asset ledger deployment](asset-ledger-deployment.html#asset-ledger-deployment) or any other deployed ledger.
 As `senderId` we set `provider.accountId`, which means that we will be signing asset creation order.
 We set the asset's id to `100`, and for the `receiverId`, we set `provider.accountId`, which means we are creating asset for ourselves.

 ::: tip
 The `provider.accountId` is your currently selected provider account.
 If you want someone else to be the receiver, enter their account address instead.